Do you want to perform at leading your programs and have fun while doing it?

-My advice is to use all 3 in fact!
+My advice is to use all 3!

 This will avoid the alternative scenarios (which are not only frustrating but can be very costly):

-Education gives the basics – Senior Mentoring is the X factor
+Education gives the basics – Senior Mentoring is the 10X factor

-To perform, education and training really help, but be careful, as they only provide some fundamentals and a good framework to better manage your project!
+To perform, education and training really help, but be careful, as they only provide some fundamentals and a good framework to better manage your program!
 Is a certified project manager “PMP, Prince2, Agile…whatever” a good project manager?

-→ No! – at least not at first!
+→ No! – at least, not at first!
 It can even be a destabilizing factor for some and a refuge to hide behind frameworks for others, and to become an ‘administrative and not very creative’ project manager.
 It doesn’t replace common sense, humanity, listening capabilities, and the use of tricks based on experience.

 The other way to perform, which is much more powerful and quicker, is to call on the support of an experienced senior manager to help a project manager perform and become a top performer.
 To be their coach/mentor.
-Is it not what is done by(for) many leaders at C-Level?

-Keep the control of the steering wheel
+Keep control of the steering wheel

 It’s important to mention that being helped or coached does not mean delegating accountability.
-While learning, I have always kept the steering wheel, been accountable, assumed responsibility for the outcomes, and never delegated neither the steering nor the core communication.
+While learning, I have always kept the steering wheel, assumed responsibility for the outcomes, and never delegated neither the steering nor the core communication.